Norman-Zvenyika/Hotel-California-Reservation-System/README.md

 ### 1. DataGeneration
    * Data
       * Includes generated insert statements for populating the database
-      * Data generated using Python's Faker Library
+      * Data was generated using Python's Faker Library
    * Script
       * Generates insert statements for the database
       * Source code available in the notebook